Chapter

 Epigenetic

-functions do such things as assign flags to certain genes.
+functions assign flags to certain genes, among other things.
 These flags

 (also termed switches) consist of small molecules that surround the